ViktorViskov/fastapi-mvc/README.md

 The project structure is organized as follows:

 - **controllers:** Contains the controllers responsible for handling requests and business logic.
-- **db:** Contains the database driver and logic for create database.
+- **db:** Contains the database driver and logic for create database and working with tables.
 - **middlewares:** Houses various middleware for request handling (e.g., static files, CORS).
 - **models:** Stores the application's data models and schemas.
-- **repositories:** Handles interaction with databases or external services.
 - **services:** Implements business logic for working with objects.
 - **static:** Contaim static files (Some js library, css, images, etc.).
 - **templates:** Holds HTML templates for rendering views.